 Let’s take a closer look at the evidence against each of our suspects for Unforgotten season four…

-What was most surprising, however, was her reaction at the end of episode two, when the discovery of Matthew Walsh’s frozen remains wass detailed on the news.
-All of the other three suspects looked horrified and shaken when they heard the news bulletin, but Fiona remained stony-faced beside her husband.
+Fiona also seems the most mysterious – and potentially the most repressed – out of all our suspects.
+When the discovery of Matthew Walsh’s frozen remains was first detailed on the news, all of the other three suspects looked horrified and shaken when they heard the news bulletin, but Fiona remained stony-faced beside her husband.

-Elizabeth Baildon (played by Susan Lynch) was only shown to be a high-flying career woman in episode one, but we’ve since learnt that she’s a high-ranking police officer – and about to be offered the top job in the East Anglia area.
-We even saw her valiantly throwing herself in harms way when she witnessed a moped theft.
+Elizabeth “Liz” Baildon (played by Susan Lynch) was only shown to be a high-flying career woman in episode one, but we’ve since learnt that she’s a high-ranking police officer – and about to be offered the top job in the East Anglia area.
+We even saw her valiantly throwing herself in harm’s way when she witnessed a moped theft.

-She also seems to be a big-name in the police world – Cassie even referred to her as “the Liz Baildon”.
+She also seems to be a big-name in the police world – Cassie referred to her as “the Liz Baildon”.

-Outside of policing, Elizabeth lives in Cambridge, and is engaged to be married to her partner, Janet.
-However, Elizabeth seems to have a very antagonists relationship with her mother, who previously called to give a veiled threat when she heard about her daughter’s job interview.
+Liz has long had a very antagonistic relationship with her mother, who previously called to give a veiled threat when she heard about her daughter’s job interview.

 He’s happily married with a disabled adult son, but we later learn that he has a dodgy past – and certainly has the connections to theoretically help dispose of and hide a body for 30 years…

-So far the details of Dean’s more nefarious dealings have been kept in the dark, but given that we now know that Dean was once a qualified police officer before leaving the force, there are even more questions yet to be answered.
+So far the details of Dean’s more nefarious dealings have still been kept in the dark, but given that we now know that Dean was once a qualified police officer before leaving the force, there are even more questions yet to be answered.